 Applications are invited for the joint Harvard T.H.
 Chan School of Public Health – Dana Farber Cancer Institute (DFCI) Educational Program in Cancer Prevention.
 This program draws on the teaching, scientific research, and field activities of Harvard Chan, the clinical resources of the DFCI, and the shared laboratory and scientific facilities of both institutions to form the basis for a comprehensive education program in cancer prevention and control.
 The National Cancer Institute funds this program.
-To be eligible, applicants must be a U.S. Citizen or have a green card.
+To be eligible, applicants must be a U.S. Citizen or permanent resident.

 The overall goal of the program is to create a cadre of public health and clinical professionals who will be: